 Review the Maximum statistic in CloudWatch for your function

 See if the function metric hits the maximum value for the ConcurrentExecutions metric at any point.

 Increase the reserved concurrency for your function to a concurrency value that keeps the function from being throttled

 As a best practice, retry throttled requests by using exponential backoff in your application that's calling your Lambda function.

 Use a dead-letter queue

-If you're using asynchronous event sources such as Amazon Simple Storage Service (Amazon S3) and Amazon CloudWatch Events, configure your function with a dead-letter queue (DLQ) to catch any events that are discarded due to constant throttles.
-This can protect your data if you're seeing significant throttling.
+For asynchronous event sources, such as Amazon Simple Storage Service (Amazon S3) and Amazon CloudWatch Events, configure your function with a dead-letter queue (DLQ).
+The DLQ catches any events that are discarded due to constant throttles and can protect your data if you're seeing significant throttling.

 Note: For Amazon Simple Queue Service (Amazon SQS) event sources, you must configure the DLQ on the Amazon SQS queue.